venkatraj/js-notes/Part 1/05. Data Types/5.6 Iterables/iterables.md

 In other words, strings are array-like and also iterables.
 However, the earlier iterable we have seen `range` is not array like, but it is still iterable.

 ## Array.from
-Array like objects are not arrays, so method like `push, pop` is not available with them.
+Array like objects and iterables are not arrays, so method like `push, pop` is not available with them.
 To make such objects to work really like array, we have `Array.from`
 ```js

   let arrLike = {